FightPandemics/FightPandemics/README.md

 Run `docker-compose run client npm install`, or `cd` into the `client` directory and run `npm run install-docker`.

 Be sure to also commit any changes to the `package-lock.json` so that dependencies used by third-parties are also locked to specific versions.

+## Important Notes and Considerations

+We are noting any special considerations and handling done in the code so that developers are aware of these caveats while developing.
+This is a living document, so feel free to add any notes that you feel are worth mentioning here.

+### Backend

+* Set `.additionalProperties(false)` for each schema defined with FluentSchema, to return a 400 bad request error if any additional properties not defined in the schema are passed in through the request.
+    * We are using [FluentSchema](https://github.com/fastify/fluent-schema) to validate backend requests.
+This is the default validator for Fastify, our backend framework.
+FluentSchema uses ajv under the hood, and compiles to the more standard JSON Schema.
+    * Rather than silently suppress additional properties, as is the default behavior for Fastify's ajv configuration, we are instead returning a 400 bad request error if additional properties are passed in.
+This makes it easier to debug issues due to a misspelled property name.

+### Frontend

+TODO